TV Tropes Needs Your Help

 - The central joke of The B-Movie Comic is that it's recreating B Movies in all their cheesy, low-budget glory.
 Part of this is the variety of behind-the-scenes bonus comics, explaining how they accomplished the numerous stunts and special effects.
 Turns out that Snuka's underpaid Chew Toy actor Lee does his own stunts, and everyone else's stunts, regardless of how little he looks like them.

-- This reminds me of Film Brain's body double counter in his Steven Seagal reviews.
+- Mocked by Film Brain's body double counter in his Steven Seagal reviews.

 - SfDebris highlights this in his reviews when it pops up, but also explains why it does with older shows.
 Basically on old, small, fuzzy tv sets of yesteryear the technology meant that even the most superficial resemblance could be gotten away, but as technology advanced and we got better and bigger televisions it became more noticeable when a non-lookalike stunt "double" was used.
 Also, back then most people didn't have means to record television, so any mistake would be quickly forgotten about.